ansys/pyensight/doc/source/calc_functions.rst

 Computes a vector variable whose value is the I/J/K values of the selected parts.
-Returns undefined for unstructured parts.
+This function returns ``undefined`` for unstructured parts.

 .. _IntegralLine: